Solon, Ohio: Economy

 In 1929, the Bready Cultimotor tractor company became the first industrial company to locate in Solon.
 Since then, Solon has served as home to many multinational companies, including several global and North American headquarters.
 Although Solon is a suburb of Cleveland, it has an employment base sufficient to support its residential population and thus should not be considered a bedroom community.

 Today, according to city government authorities, Solon has major clusters of businesses in five manufacturing industries: electronic and electrical equipment, industrial and commercial machinery, measuring and controlling devices and instruments, chemicals and allied products, and fabricated metal products.
 Over 8,000, or 75%, of Solon's 10,700 manufacturing jobs are concentrated in these five sectors.

-Major employers include: Nestlé (headquarters of Stouffer Foods), Swagelok, Pentair, Signature of Solon Country Club, Keithley Instruments and Arrow Electronics.
-Other well-known businesses include: the Cleveland Clinic, King Nut Company, Miles Farmers Market, and First Class Limos.
+Major employers include: Nestlé Prepared Foods (formerly Stouffer Corporation), Swagelok, Pentair, Signature of Solon Country Club, Keithley Instruments and Arrow Electronics.
+There is a branch of the Cleveland Clinic here as well.

-Wrap Tite, a small business in town that manufactures stretch wrap and other packing and shipping products, was given a $1.5 million Small Business Administration (SBA)-supported loan in summer 2011, a fact emphasized by Vice President Joseph Biden and SBA head Karen Mills when they visited Solon on September 20, 2011, to announce a $20 billion three-year commitment by 13 major banking chains to increase lending to small businesses in underserved communities.

 The Robbins Company, a leading international manufacturer of tunnel boring machines founded in 1952, is headquartered in Solon.
 Robbins employs over 150 individuals in the city and has produced a number of industry innovations.